 one of those options."

-Ben Hoppe serves as Marketing Communications Director for MIPS, and oversees all branding, content creation, and school-wide communications.
+Ben Hoppe serves as Communications & Branding Coordinator for MIPS, overseeing school-wide communications and branded content development.

 Mr. Hoppe holds an MBA from Purdue Global University, as well as a Bachelor of Music in Guitar Performance from Cornerstone University in Grand Rapids, MI.
 He also studied performance and songwriting at the Contemporary Music Center in Nashville, TN.